Free personalized radio that

 They did, however, help spark a more experimental music scene around their native Dunedin, which was centered around bassist Bruce Russell's Xpressway label and boosted the careers of musicians like Alistair Galbraith and Peter Jefferies.
 They have also influenced a broad range of bands, from the ambient post-rock of Flying Saucer Attack and Labradford to the neo-psychedelia of Bardo Pond to lo-fi indie rockers like Pavement and Sebadoh.
 The Dead C's own music holds elements of all those styles, and has remained essentially the same for most of the band's life: murky, hazy, loosely structured drone rock, enveloped in a thick crust of avowedly low-fidelity guitar noise, and often warped with tape manipulations or studio treatments.
 Consistent almost to a fault, their catalog is generally very much of a piece, with minor variations here and there; this, combined with size and scarcity of their oeuvre, could make finding entry difficult, but experimental rock enthusiasts have often found the rewards worth pursuing.

-The Dead C next forged a relationship with the Philadelphia-based indie Siltbreeze, which would issue the majority of their output during the 90s.
+The Dead C next forged a relationship with Philadelphia-based indie Siltbreeze, which would issue the majority of their output during the '90s.
 The first was 1990's Helen Said This, which was later reissued on CD as part of a two-fer with the formerly cassette-only Trapdoor F**king Exit (the latter's title was used for the CD).
-Released in 1992, the double-LP set Harsh 70s Reality is regarded by most as a high point -- perhaps the high point -- of the band's career, ranging from relatively concise songs to the side-long jam "Driver U.F.O."
+Released in 1992, the double-LP set Harsh ‘70s Reality is regarded by most as a high point -- perhaps the high point -- of the band's career, ranging from relatively concise songs to the side-long jam "Driver U.F.O."
 In its wake, Morley and Russell both launched side projects -- Gate and A Handful of Dust, respectively -- that allowed them to pursue even more esoteric avenues.
-A flood of Dead C material followed between 1993-1994 as well: the improvisational The Operation of the Sonne, the outtakes/archival collection, World Peace Hope Et Al (on the British label Shock), the live album Clyma Est Mort, and an EP titled The Dead C Vs Sebadoh (which is not a collaboration with the American indie rock band fronted by Lou Barlow).
+A flood of Dead C material followed between 1993-1994 as well: the improvisational The Operation of the Sonne, the outtakes/archival collection World Peace Hope Et Al (on the British label Shock), the live album Clyma Est Mort, and an EP titled The Dead C Vs Sebadoh (which is not a collaboration with the American indie rock band fronted by Lou Barlow).

 The Dead C hit another creative high point with 1995's The White House, a fan favorite that brought a touch more structure to the group's usually free-form compositions.
 The live album Repent followed in 1996, while the next year's Tusk -- titled ironically after the Fleetwood Mac album -- proved to be their last effort for Siltbreeze.
 It also marked the end of their most prolific period, as the band subsequently spent an astonishing (for them) three years off record.
 They weren't inactive, though; when they finally returned in 2000, it was with an eponymously titled double-CD release of sessions conducted from 1995-1999.
 The Dead C was released on the group's new Language Recordings label, which allowed the bandmembers greater financial control.
-Their second Language album, 2002's New Electric Music, was the most electronically oriented item in their by-then-large discography to date.
+Their second Language album, 2002's New Electric Music, was the most electronically oriented item in their by then large discography to date.
 Issued in 2003, The Damned found a more widespread American release via the Starlight Furniture label.
-The bands next two albums were released by Ba Da Bing: Future Artists in 2007 and Secret Earth in 2008; these were followed by the Clyma Est Mort/Tentative Power collection in 2010, as well as the albums Patience and Plays Mick Harris. ~ Steve Huey, Rovi